Ludvins/Seminars/README.md

 2. Variational Linearized Laplace Approximation for Bayesian Deep Learning.
 March 15, 2023.
 3. Variational Inference in RKHS for Uncertainty Estimation in Deep Learning.
 April 17, 2024.
 4. Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning.
 October 21, 2024.
+5. An Introduction to Pac-Bayes Bounds.
+April 2, 2025.